Scrin/RuuviCollector/README.md

  - Equilibrium vapor pressure (Pascal)
  - Air density (Accounts for humidity in the air, kg/m³)
  - Acceleration angle from X, Y and Z axes (Degrees)

+See [MEASUREMENTS.md](./MEASUREMENTS.md) for additional details about the measurements.

 ### Requirements